OpenStack Summits are conferences for developers, users and administrators of OpenStack cloud software.

 For the upcoming Summit, sessions and tracks are organized into five categories: Business and strategy, architecture and operations, developers, OpenStack Academy and The Forum.

-The deadline for proposals is February 5, 2017 at 11:59 p.m.
-PDT (February 6 7:59 UTC.)
-Find your time zone here.
+The deadline for proposals is July 14, 2017 at 11:59 p.m.
+Pacific Time (July 15, 2017 at 6:59 UTC) Find your time zone here.
 If you’ve applied to speak at the Summit before, take note that there are some new rules for 2017.
+At the Sydney Summit, the new high-level themes are: business and strategy, careers in the cloud, technical presentations, and forum and collaborative sessions.
+You can also submit your talk in tracks ranging from architecture to working groups — see the complete list here.

-The community has plenty to say: the OpenStack Foundation receives more than 1,500 submissions for the OpenStack Summit.
+The OpenStack Foundation typically receives more than 1,500 submissions for the OpenStack Summit.
 Proposals go from an idea on the back of a napkin to center stage in a few steps.
 After you’ve submitted the proposal, the OpenStack community reviews and votes on all of them.

 For each track, a group of subject matter experts examine votes and orchestrates them into the final sessions.
 Track chairs see where the votes come from, so if a company stuffs the virtual ballot box to bolster a pitch, they can correct that imbalance.
 They also keep an eye out for duplicate ideas, often combining them into panel discussions.